 We have audited the accompanying standalone financial statements of 20 Microns Limited(the Company') which comprise the Balance Sheet as at March.
 312021 theStatement of Profit and Loss (including other Comprehensive Income) the Statement ofChanges in Equity and the Statement of Cash Flows for the year then ended and a summary ofsignificant accounting policies and other explanatory information (herein after referredto as standalone financial statements').
-In our opinion and to the best of ourinformation and according to the explanations given to us the aforesaid Standalone Ind AS Financial Statements give the informationrequired by the Companies Act 2013 ("theAct") in the manner so required and give a true and fair view in conformity with theIndian Accounting Standards prescribed under section 133 of the Act read with theCompanies (Indian Accounting Standards) Rules 2015 as amended ("Ind AS") andother accounting principles generally accepted inIndia of the state of affairs of theCompany as at March 31 2019 its profit totalother comprehensive income its cash flows and the changes in equity for the year ended on that date.
+In our opinion and to the best of ourinformation and according to the explanations given to us the aforesaid standalonefinancial statements give the information required by the Companies Act 2013 ("theAct") in the manner so required and give a true and fair view in conformity with theIndian Accounting Standards prescribed under section 133 of the Act read with theCompanies (Indian Accounting Standards) Rules 2015 as amended ("Ind AS") andother accounting principles generally accepted in India of the state of affairs of theCompany as at March.
+31 2021 the profit and total comprehensive income changes inequity and its cash flows for the year ended on that date.

 Basis for Opinion

-We conducted our audit of the Standalone Ind AS Financial Statement in accordance withthe Standards on Auditing specified under section 143(10) of the Act.
-Ourresponsibilities under those Standards are further described in the Auditor'sResponsibilities for the Audit of the Standalone Ind AS Financial Statements section of ourreport.
-We are independent of the Company in accordance with the Code of Ethics issued by the Instituteof Chartered Accountants of India (ICAI) together with the ethical requirements that arerelevant to our audit of the Standalone Ind AS Financial Statements under the provisionsof the Act and the Rules made thereunder and we have fulfilled our otherethical responsibilities in accordance with these requirements and the ICAI's Code ofEthics.
-We believe that the audit evidence we have obtained is sufficient and appropriateto provide a basis for our audit opinion on the Standalone Ind AS Financial Statements.
+We conducted our audit of the standalone financial statements in accordance with theStandards on Auditing (SAs) specified under section 143(10) of the Act.
+Ourresponsibilities under those Standards are further described in the Auditor'sResponsibilities for the Audit of the Standalone Financial Statements section of ourreport.
+We are independent of the Company in accordance with the Code of Ethics issued bythe Institute of Chartered Accountants of India (ICAI) together with the independencerequirements that are relevant to our audit of the standalone financial statements underthe provisions of the Act and the Rules made thereunder and we have fulfilled our otherethical responsibilities in accordance with these requirements and the ICAI's Code ofEthics.
+We believe that the audit evidence we have obtained is sufficient and appropriateto provide a basis for our audit opinion on the standalone financial statements.

 Key Audit Matters